Beaten, tortured, sexually abused: An American ISIS widow looks for a way home

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-Northern Syria (CNN)For Samantha Sally, a vacation was all it took to flip her quiet middle-American world of muscle cars, cotton candy and an Indiana packing company, into the horror of the ritual beatings, serial rape, torture and forced child propaganda videos of ISIS's so-called Caliphate.
+Northern Syria (CNN)For Samantha Sally, a vacation was all it took to flip her quiet middle-American world of muscle cars, cotton candy and an Indiana packing company, into the horror of the ritual beatings, serial rape, torture and propaganda videos of ISIS's so-called Caliphate.

 A holiday is what her husband, Moussa Elhassani, promised her when she went to Hong Kong in 2014, she says.
 The couple was planning to move to Morocco to start a new, cheaper life, she says, and needed to go through Hong Kong to transfer money.